nandoflorestan/bag/README.rst

 Previously, this library was hosted at http://code.google.com/p/bag

-The library is tested on Python 2.7 and 3.3.
+The library is tested on Python 2.6, 2.7, 3.2 and 3.3.

-For documentation on each module, see its own docstrings.
+For documentation on each module, please refer to its own docstrings.

 Most important library contents
 ===============================